Targeted Support for Money and Mental Load Challenges

 • Feel buried under mental load, invisible labor, or unequal household responsibilities

-• Are high-functioning on paper but strained at home
+• Are high-functioning professionally but strained at home

-• Are doing good therapeutic work but feel stalled around logistics and systems
+• Are doing productive therapeutic work but feel stalled around logistics and systems

 • Are navigating dual careers, parenting, or major life transitions

-This work helps couples move from recurring conflict to shared systems that actually work.
+This coaching helps couples move from recurring conflict and quiet resentment to shared systems that support a healthier, more balanced partnership.

 About Brian Page, M.Ed.